kgateway-dev/community/GOVERNANCE.md

 # K8sGateway governance

-K8sGateway is dedicated to building a feature-rich, fast and flexible ingress controller and next-generation API gateway.
+K8sGateway is dedicated to building a feature-rich, fast and flexible next-generation API gateway.
 This governance document details how the project is run.

 ## Values